'Major Flood Threat:' National Weather Service Says Storm Could Be Historic

-SACRAMENTO (CBS13) – We’ve talked about the rain moving into the area over the last week with the potential for flash floods and mudslides being underscored.
-Don’t take the dry skies and calm trees as a sign of what’s to come.
-In just a few hours it’s projected we’ll see historic amounts of rain, which could lead to those dangerous weather situations.
+SACRAMENTO (CBS13) – We’ve talked about the rain moving into the area over the last week with the potential for flash floods and mudslides, but now we are seeing the real thing.
+The storm is here and last week’s dry skies and calm weather were definitely not a sign of what was to come.

-Sacramento calls this a major system and it’s something we don’t see very often in October, or really in any season, fall or not.READ MORE: Live Updates: Sacramento Bracing For Powerful Storm
+Sacramento calls this a major system and it’s something we don’t see very often in October, or really in any season, fall or not.READ MORE: Updates: Strong Winds And Rain Moving Across Sacramento Region

 The amount of rain projected for downtown Sacramento by the National Weather Service is 4.86 inches in a 24-hour period.
 That would be the second-highest rainfall 24-hour total on record.